sandeep-sandy123/Regional-Sales-Performance-Analytics-Dashboard-Power-BI/README.md

 It provides a comprehensive view of sales metrics across multiple regions, helping identify trends, high-performing areas, and growth opportunities through dynamic visual analysis.
 The goal of this project is to demonstrate strong data modeling, DAX calculation skills, and business insight generation using real-world sales data.

-2. 🎯 Objectives
+2. 🎯 Objective

-Monitor overall sales performance

-Compare regional contributions

-Analyze sales trends over time

-Identify top-performing regions

-Support data-driven decision-making
+To analyze sales data and develop an interactive dashboard that provides actionable insights into business performance.

-3. 🛠️ Tools & Technologies Used
+3.🛠 Tools Used

-Power BI Desktop
+Power BI

-Power Query (Data Cleaning & Transformation)

-DAX (Data Analysis Expressions)

-Data Modeling & Relationships

-Interactive Visualizations & Slicers
+SQL

+Excel

+ChatGPT (for query support and KPI ideation)

-4. 📈 Key Features
+4. 📈 Key KPIs

-KPI Cards (Total Sales, Revenue, etc.)
+Revenue Growth

-Regional Sales Comparison
+Regional Contribution

-Time-based Trend Analysis

-Interactive Filters & Drill-down

-Clean and Business-Oriented UI Design

-5. 📂 Data Processing

-Cleaned and transformed raw sales data using Power Query

-Built relationships between tables

-Created calculated columns and measures using DAX

-Implemented sorting and formatting for accurate time analysis
+Product Performance

+Sales Trends Over Time

+5. 📊 Key Insights

+Identified regions contributing 35%+ of total revenue

+Detected underperforming regions despite high sales volume

+Observed trends in product demand across time periods

-6. 💡 Business Insights Generated
+6. 💡 Business Recommendations

-Identified highest revenue-generating regions

-Tracked sales fluctuations across different periods

-Highlighted growth opportunities and performance gaps

-Enabled faster comparison of regional performance
+Focus marketing efforts on high-performing regions

+Optimize inventory for top-selling products

+Improve strategy in underperforming regions

 7. How to Use